Observed Timescales of Stellar Feedback in Star-Forming, Low-Mass Galaxies: Introduction

 Prior observational studies using integrated light star formation rates (SFR) have found evidence of a correlation between star formation and turbulence in the ISM.
 For example, \citet{Moiseev15} demonstrated that increased ionized gas velocity dispersions result from energy output from current star formation activity.
 Other studies \citep{Joung09, Tamburro09, Stilp13c} suggest that atomic gas turbulence is linked to star formation, particularly at high SFR surface densities.
 However, the spatial correlation between star formation activity and elevated energy density of the ISM is not clear. \citet{Hunter21} and \citet{Elmegreen22} cross-correlated the kinetic energy density of the atomic gas with SFR surface density for LITTLE THINGS \citep{LTHINGS} and THINGS \citep{things} galaxies, and found no significant correspondence.
 They concluded that stellar feedback has limited impact on large-scale \hi turbulence, primarily affecting molecular gas clouds instead.

 Utilizing time-resolved star formation histories (SFHs), \cite{Stilp13b} found a correlation between globally averaged \hi turbulence and star formation activity from 30–40 Myr ago.
-Further work in \cite{LCH_2022} and \cite{LCH_2023} (here after Papers I and II) extended this approach to local turbulence and star formation properties.
+Further work in \citet[hereafter \citetalias{LCH_2022,LCH_2023}]{LCH_2022,LCH_2023} extended this approach to local turbulence and star formation properties.
 They analyzed five low-mass galaxies by dividing them into 400~pc regions and identified a local correlation between atomic gas turbulence and star formation approximately 100 Myr ago.
-As discussed in Paper I and II, the timescales associated with turbulence differ between local and global scales.
+As discussed in \citetalias{LCH_2022,LCH_2023}, the timescales associated with turbulence differ between local and global scales.
 These differences may reflect fundamental variations in the turbulence properties of galaxies across spatial scales.

 The observed correlation between past star formation and current ISM turbulence may be related to the dissipation timescale of energy in atomic gas.
 The dissipation of energy in atomic gas is key to understanding the processes that sustain turbulence.
 This timescale can rule out energy sources based on the required energy and input efficiencies necessary to maintain the observed turbulence.
 For thin galactic disks with modest velocity dispersions, the dissipation timescale is estimated at 5–15 Myr \citep[e.g.,][]{Tamburro09, Stilp13c, Utomo19}.
 Maintaining turbulence through only supernovae would require an efficiency energy being converted into turbulent energy of $\simeq$100\% or greater.
 This implies that turbulence must be driven by additional energy sources.
 In contrast, observations and simulations have indicated the dissipation timescale may be $\sim$100 Myr \citep[e.g.,][]{Bacchini20a, Orr2020}.
 This longer timescale aligns with the few-to-ten percent energy transfer efficiencies from SNe to atomic gas found in simulations \citep[e.g.,][]{Thornton98, Martizzi16, Fierlinger16}.
-The local correlation timescale of roughly 100 Myr identified in Papers I and II support this longer dissipation timescale.
+The local correlation timescale of roughly 100 Myr identified in \citetalias{LCH_2022,LCH_2023} support this longer dissipation timescale.
 These findings suggest that stellar feedback, even at modest efficiencies, could be the primary driver of turbulence in the atomic ISM.